pranjali-ganvir/SampleProject/README.md

 - Cucumber
 - Jenkins
 - TestNg

-Selenium is built using a common build tool called [Bazel](https://bazel.build/), to allow us to easily manage dependency downloads, generate required binaries, build and release packages, and execute tests;
-all in a fast, efficient manner.
-For a more detailed discussion, read Simon Stewart's article on [Building Selenium](https://www.selenium.dev/blog/2023/building-selenium/)

 ### All Platforms
 * Java JDK version 17 or greater (e.g., [Java 17 Temurin](https://adoptium.net/temurin/releases/?version=17))